chhaewxn/Daily-News-Fetcher/README.md

 - RSS feed limitations: Some news sources may limit access or change their RSS structure.

 ## Conclusion
-The NewsFetcher script streamlines the process of collecting, summarizing, and disseminating energy transition-related news.
-By automating these tasks, it ensures timely and relevant information delivery to stakeholders, enhancing their awareness and decision-making capabilities.
+The combination of the Daily News Fetcher and Trend Report Generator creates a powerful system for monitoring and analyzing industry trends.
+By automating the collection, summarization, and analysis of news data, it provides valuable insights to stakeholders, enhancing their decision-making capabilities in rapidly evolving industries.

 ## Limitations and Considerations
 - API usage limits: Monitor OpenAI API usage and associated costs.